5

 4

-• $\begingroup$ "The difference between your formula and the index methods is that your formula gives more weight to recent data" - I related to this in my recent edit - Q-learning converges when the rate of learning, $z_t$, decreases in an appropriate rate, so that the weight of new information decreases with time. $\endgroup$ Dec 27, 2012 at 14:53
+• $\begingroup$ "The difference between your formula and the index methods is that your formula gives more weight to recent data" - I related to this in my recent edit - Q-learning converges when the rate of learning, $z_t$, decreases in an appropriate rate, so that the weight of new information decreases with time. $\endgroup$ Commented Dec 27, 2012 at 14:53

 • $\begingroup$ I define the MDP such that each arm-pull is an episode, with only a single step - starts with the initial state, pulls a lever, and gets to the terminal state.
 In Q-learning, there are many episodes, so there are many trials, but each episode has a single step.
-So, the Q value of the terminal state is always 0, regardless of g. $\endgroup$ Dec 27, 2012 at 15:12
+So, the Q value of the terminal state is always 0, regardless of g. $\endgroup$ Commented Dec 27, 2012 at 15:12

-• $\begingroup$ If $z_{t} = \frac{1}{t}$ then you have the index method anyway. $\endgroup$ Dec 29, 2012 at 4:57
+• $\begingroup$ If $z_{t} = \frac{1}{t}$ then you have the index method anyway. $\endgroup$ Commented Dec 29, 2012 at 4:57

-• $\begingroup$ That's what I asked - Is it possible to prove, that the Q values converge to one of the indices given in the literature? $\endgroup$ Dec 29, 2012 at 17:20
+• $\begingroup$ That's what I asked - Is it possible to prove, that the Q values converge to one of the indices given in the literature? $\endgroup$ Commented Dec 29, 2012 at 17:20

 Your Answer